Skip to main content

 GLOBAL OPTIONS:

---config value, -c value Configuration file path [$LINTNET_CONFIG]
+--config string, -c string Configuration file path [$LINTNET_CONFIG]

 --help, -h show help